Monday, 19 May 2025

 Above: family activities.

 Activities engage people of all ages and abilities, from children to academics.
 The activities seem to help people to value the same natural features needed by wildlife.
-By protecting such areas in a wild state, for biodiversity, are we not ensuring space in which our children can exercise through physically play, a place to develop social skills and mental agility?
-We believe that children & young people are the most important resource in our society & we strive to enable them to make a positive contribution.
+By protecting such areas in a wild state, for biodiversity, space is secured in which our children can exercise through physically play, develop social skills and mental agility.
+We believe that children and young people are the most important resource in our society and we strive to enable them to make a positive contribution.

 Learning mechanisms used in our programmes:

-• Through improving learning pathways & people's learning experience.
+• improving learning pathways and people's learning experience.

-• Through inspiring people (for example, to get involved with food growing).
+• inspiring people (for example, to get involved with food growing).

-The Chaplaincy has unprecedented experience in the following areas which we strive to embed into our programme delivery:
+The Chaplaincy has unprecedented experience in the following areas which we strive to embed into our programmes:

 Outdoor and forest experience learning.